intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Platform Overview.md

 The platform focuses on producing data which is correct with respect to real-time, and delivered with extremely low latency, so that action can be taken in the moments that matter.

-The platform builds on a messaging framework which standardises the way services use messaging and queuing (e.g. Kafka, NATS, PubSub).
+Platform services share a messaging framework which standardises the way services use messaging and queuing (e.g. Kafka, NATS, PubSub).

-The platform tiers are summarised below:
+The high level tiers are summarised below:

 ### Edge Data Collection